 DOES MY AUTO INSURANCE COVER HITTING A DEER?

 You can’t always predict if a deer will walk into your path, but if one does, we’re here to help get you back on the road as soon as possible.
 At Erie Insurance, deer-vehicle collisions are covered under the comprehensive portion of your auto insurance, which is an optional coverage you can choose to add on.
-(Learn more about understanding your auto policy.)
+Learn more about how to customize your ERIE auto policy.

 An insurance professional like a local Erie Insurance agent can help you customize an auto insurance package that fits your needs and budget.
-Find a local ERIE agent in your neighborhood or get a free online auto insurance quote.
+Talk to a local ERIE agent in your neighborhood or get a free online auto insurance quote.